influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/token/_index.md

 ---
 title: influxctl token
 description: >
-  The `influx token` command and its subcommands manage database tokens in an InfluxDB cluster.
+  The `influxctl token` command and its subcommands manage database tokens in an InfluxDB cluster.
 menu:
   influxdb_clustered: